 <code>tsc hello.ts && node hello.js </code>

-So, if you want to create react app with typescript you need to understand the following.
+So, if you want to create a react app with typescript you need to understand the following.

 Prerequisites